 \section{Method}

-A pictorial representation of the overall enhanced YOLO detection system is depicted in Figure \ref{fig:overview}.
-YOLO11n has been selected as the base detector due to its advanced accuracy, speed, and efficiency, making it suitable for implementation on edge devices like UAVs.
+A pictorial representation of the proposed \SideloadFrameworkFull{} (SCLA) framework is depicted in Figure \ref{fig:overview}.
+YOLO11n has been selected as the base detector due to an overall consideration of accuracy, speed, and resource constraints on edge devices like UAVs.
 Our approach begins by pretraining a side CNN using contrastive learning on unannotated data.
-This pretrained side CNN is then integrated with the YOLO11n model, where its extracted features are fused with those from the YOLO backbone.
+This pretrained side CNN is then integrated with the YOLO11n model, where its extracted features are adaptively fused with those from the YOLO backbone.
 The fused features are passed to the neck and head of the detector.
 To retain the knowledge learned from the unannotated NVD data, the NVD-pretrained side CNN is frozen during the fine-tuning stage.
-COCO pretrained YOLO11n's backbone also remains frozen to preserve the general visual representations learned from the large-scale COCO dataset.
+COCO pretrained YOLO11n's backbone also remains frozen to preserve the general visual representations learned from the COCO dataset with a significantly larger scale.